In this module, you shall learn about:

 For closed book, you have an average of 1.5 minutes per question while for open book, you have 3.75 minutes per question on average.

-This means you should answer 40 questions per hour for open book part and some 16 questions for closed book part as a minimum.
-Faster, if you leave your desk for using the toilet, drinking water, or wish to review the flagged off questions at the end.
+This means you should answer 40 questions per hour for open book part and some 16 questions for closed book part as a minimum, even less, if you leave your desk for using the toilet, drinking water, or wish to review the flagged off questions at the end.

 It is always better to complete each part 15-30 minutes earlier using the time left to review the flagged off questions, ensuring that all questions are answered to the best of your knowledge and also taking care of few nasty questions.